eastbanctech/dob-docs/docs/Inspections-Portal/ip-accela-error-log.md

 <section id="viewing-accela-error-log-page" markdown="1">
 # Viewing Accela Error Log Page

+Users can use the Inspections Portal to view the Accela Error Log.

 <section id="navigate-to-accela-error-log" markdown="1">

 ## Navigate to Accela Error Log<a name="Navigate-to-Accela-Error-Log"></a>
-To navigate to the Accela Error log page, click on Accela Error Log from the side navigation Panel.
+To navigate to the Accela Error log page, click on Accela Error Log from the side navigation panel.

 ![AC1 -screenshot](https://user-images.githubusercontent.com/81990744/119144360-95c9a880-ba16-11eb-9ea3-a8bfd1b8045a.png)